dgurnari/mapper_maps/README.md

 # mapper_GUI

-plots two BM graphs and color the one on the right according the the selected nodes on the left.
+This software plots two BM graphs and color the one on the right according the the selected nodes on the left.

+Please consult Mapping_Mappers.pdf for an introdution to the idea behind this code.

 requires networkx 2.5 and bokeh 2.2.2
 https://networkx.org/